How we use links in Typecase

 Always check the links on your page in the preview version before you publish it.
 Ask a colleague to review the preview page as well.

-You can install extensions on a variety of web browsers to help you check the links on a preview page work.
-These include:
+You can also install an extension on your browser to help you check that all the links on a preview page work, for example, Check my links for Google Chrome.

-Don't rely on tools like this.
-You must make sure your links work and go to the correct destination page.
+Don't rely on tools like this, however.
+It's up to you to make sure your links work and go to the correct destination page.